MJMcGuffin/muqcs.js/README.md

 ```

+## Generalized Gates

-## Non-standard operations proposed by McGuffin
+These are non-standard operations proposed by McGuffin.

 ### Generalized Z